I may earn a commission if you make a purchase through the product links on this page at no extra cost to you.

 #1.
 The first thing to do when the baby rolls over is to make sure it is not creating a sleeping hazard.
 If you used to swaddle your baby during sleep, then you should stop swaddling at once.
 A swaddled baby should never be placed down to sleep on their stomach.
 Also, all that moving around will no doubt tug at the swaddling blanket which may come loose and thus create a major risk for suffocation.
 Instead of swaddling, invest in a sleep sack now.
 This will provide a cozy environment for the baby while keeping their hands mostly free.

 #2.
 Make sure your little one’s crib or playpen is safe from all the things that can pose a potential suffocation threat.
-This means that get rid of any pillows, blankets or toys now that the entire area of the bed has become accessible for the baby.
+This means that you get rid of pillows, blankets, or toys now that the entire area of the bed has become accessible for the baby.
 Also, use fitted sheets for the mattress.
 Keep their face and head uncovered.

 #4.
 Give them lots of tummy time during the day so they can develop their back and neck muscles quickly which will enable them to learn to roll over to their back as soon as possible.